 If iPhone notifications are not working, you may have turned Always Show Previews off in the Settings app.
 Notification previews are the little alerts from apps that appear on your iPhone’s display.

-Open up the Settings app and tap Notifications -> Show Previews.
+Open Settings and tap Notifications -> Show Previews.
 Make sure there’s a check mark next to Always.

 Not Receiving Notifications From A Specific App?